Tomperez98/use-case-registry/README.md

 Basically a typed annotated list (enforced), with fixed lenght, that can only be checked once.
 It's thought as a component to implement use cases for more complex applications.

 These applications would implement one workflow per use case.
 The `UseCaseRegistry` convers a wide range of requirements for these workflows.
-(1) Capture a set of write operations to be executed as an ACID transaction against the application database (2) Capture the use case result (3) Capture a set of triggered errors that may ocurr during the use case workflow execution.